semiotic-ai/kameo-snake-handler/crates/kameo-child-process/README.md

 ---

-This serialization guide covers how to design compatible structures for Python-Rust communication using serde + postcard.
+This serialization guide covers how to design compatible structures for Python-Rust communication using serde + serde-brief.
 Test both directions of serialization to catch compatibility issues early.